-Better nutrition.
+- Better nutrition.
 Look again at the numbers above that measure the declining nutritional value of much of our food.
 However, these figures do not refer to organic crops.
-Organic fruits and vegetables are jammed-packed with more antioxidants, vitamins, and minerals than mass produced non-organic crops; some estimates claim that the difference between the two is as high as 40% more antioxidants in organics.
-This can go a long way to maintain your energy levels, good health and ward off serious diseases such as stroke, cancer, and heart attack.
-Finally, cows raised organically produced milk with an antioxidant content more than 90% greater than conventional farms.
+Organic fruits and vegetables are jammed-packed with more antioxidants, vitamins, and minerals than mass-produced non-organic crops; some estimates claim that the difference between the two is as high as 40% more antioxidants in organics.
+This can go a long way to maintain your energy levels, good health and ward off dangerous diseases such as stroke, cancer, and heart attack.
+Finally, cows raised organically produce milk with an antioxidant content more than 90% greater than conventional farms.

-Organic foods taste better.
+- Organic foods taste better.
 Face facts.
 We eat more of what tastes good.
 The better the taste, the more you will want to eat the nutritious foods that keep you healthy.
-As a bonus, once you make organic foods the main part of your diet your taste buds will change and lead you toward eating healthy and away from gobbling down junk food.
+As a bonus, once you make organic foods the central part of your diet, your taste buds will change and lead you toward eating healthy and away from gobbling down junk food.

-Provides protection for babies.
-The unborn are the most vulnerable segment of our population.
-And are at especially high risk of birth defects and autism from the toxins in non-organic food.
+- Provides protection for babies.
+The unborn are the most vulnerable segment of our population and are at exceptionally high risk of birth defects and autism from the toxins in non-organic food.

 So there you have a few of the arguments for choosing organic.
 But as with so many issues, there are two sides of the story.
 Here are a few reasons why you may not want or need choose organic.

-The E.coli problem.
-Due to the lack of pesticides used on organic farms, E. coli is slightly higher in organic produce than conventional, as well as a somewhat larger risk of contamination.
+- The E.coli problem.
+Due to the lack of pesticides used on organic farms, E. coli is slightly higher in organic produce than conventional, as well as a somewhat more significant risk of contamination.